planet-vector-tile/planet-vector-tile/README.md

 cargo run -r -- --overwrite ~/geodata/extracts/santacruz.pbf ~/geodata/flatdata/santacruz
 ```

-Note that if you are not using a release build, the tool will run much more slowly.
+Note that if you are not using the release flag (-r) for your the tool will run much more slowly.

 ## Run the Electron app.